PaperMC/Starlight/TECHNICAL_DETAILS.md

 people reporting those issues there - and given it's unlikely I will ever fix the incompatibilities, I wouldn't expect many people to even bother reporting.

+# Conclusion

+Starlight is the fastest light engine implementation in Minecraft currently.
+However, that has not come without its price.
+It will break some mods, and reveals some stuttering problems on the client.
+So which light engine should you use?
+I would personally recommend against using Vanilla at the minimum, since Phosphor is a proven improvement, and it fixes performance problems like MC-162253.
+So it comes down to Phosphor or Starlight.
+In terms of mod compatibility, Phosphor is going to be better since it modifies the light engine.
+Depending on your computer though, and terrain, you might just end up seeing more stutters on Starlight.
+So it depends, I would personally recommend testing both.

+This recommendation changes for larger scale (player wise) servers, however.
+Larger scale servers are going to suffer more often because of how slow the light engine is.
+If the light engine falls behind for any reason and continues to fall behind, and the server is restarted, then pending light updates are lost and can cause broken lighting.
+Starlight fixes this by first being faster and so very unlikely to fall behind, and secondly by preventing chunks from saved when they have pending light updates.
+Larger scale servers also have more people exploring, which is going to put a higher stress on chunk generation, which Starlight will help with.

+So I would personally bet for a performant Minecraft experience, Starlight will handle large scale servers the best, and depending on various factors (see first paragraph) Phosphor might be better for small scale and singleplayer.
+For more modded experiences, double check that your mods are compatible.